Working in OmniPlan: A Tutorial

 Milestones are the anchor points in your project that mark important shifts in focus or unlocking a new phase of the project.
 Clarifying these will help break a dauntingly large project down into more manageable sections, and help dictate the tasks leading up to and following the milestone.

-To create a milestone, choose Structure ▸ Add ▸ Milestone, or use the keyboard shortcut (Command-Shift-M).
+To create a milestone, choose Structure ▸ Add ▸ Milestone from the Structure menu, or use the keyboard shortcut (Command-Shift-M).

 Alternatively, click on the currently existing task (“Task 1”) to select it, then go to the Task inspector.
 You can change the task type from a regular task to a milestone in the Task Info section here.

-Change the name of “Task 1” by clicking it in Task View or editing the name field in the Task inspector.
-While you’re at it, create a few milestones for the project, and then go on to add tasks to the milestones.
+We’ll change the name of “Task 1” by clicking it in Task View or editing the name field in the Task inspector, create a few more milestones for our project, and then go on to reinforce our milestones with tasks.

 Create a task by pressing Return with a task selected, or choosing Structure ▸ Add ▸ Task.
 To add a task above the currently selected task, hold Shift before pressing Return.